truefoundry/truefoundry-docs/deployment/monitoring.md

 `Logs` provide both system and application logs.
 This is useful for debugging when your service is not working as expected.

+You can also create your own custom dashboard by collating various metrics.